 DESC staff picks

-On this page you’ll find books our staff members recommend about homelessness, housing, mental health, substance use disorder, inequity and other issues that inform the DESC mission.
+On this page you’ll find books our staff members thought were interesting, thought-provoking and relevant to the work we do: on homelessness, housing, mental health, substance use disorder, inequity and other issues that inform the DESC mission.
 These books are not published by DESC.
 DESC is not responsible for the content referenced by these links.
 The links are provided as a service for visitors to DESC’s website, and our providing a link to a book does not imply agency endorsement or agreement with the content.

 Foundations of homelessness